When is Tu B'av 2022? Here's everything you need to know. - 18Doors

 The holiday takes place on the 15th of Av (“Tu” refers to 15) and has basically become the “Jewish Valentine’s Day” in Israel and some English-speaking countries.
 Before its modern interpretation, though, Tu B’av can be traced back to the grape harvest as a day of matchmaking.
 At some point, hundreds of years later, it was reinterpreted as a celebration of love.

 There’s no right or wrong way to participate in Tu B’av, especially if you’re tailoring the holiday to your own love stories.
+At 18Doors, we’re here to celebrate your unique interfaith love stories.
 Think about all the important people in your life, and reflect on how you can make them feel appreciated during this day.
 And don’t forget, one of those important people is you!